zvxzdx/runeforge-wiki-ru/posting-guide.md

 # Embed Video

-Copy paste the code into your page and change `LINK-ID` with the youtube link ID.
+Copy paste the code into your page and change `VIDEO-ID` with the youtube link ID.
 Which would be everything after the "=" of the link!

 ![ytlinkid.png](/user-pictures/vector/new-post-guide/ytlinkid.png)